senthilnathan01/AI-Driven-Pairs-Trading-with-Deep-Reinforcement-Learning/README.md

 # AI-Driven Pairs Trading with Deep Reinforcement Learning

+## TLDR

+* Developed a Deep Reinforcement Learning (PPO) trading agent that turned a -63% baseline loss into a positive return on out-of-sample data.

+* Engineered a custom gymnasium environment with added features (volatility, momentum) to train an adaptive AI for a dynamic pairs trading strategy.

 ## Overview

-This project implements a sophisticated pairs trading strategy for the PEP/KO stock pair, building upon classical quantitative finance principles from the book *Successful Algorithmic Trading* and enhancing them with a modern Deep Reinforcement Learning (DRL) agent.
+This project implements a sophisticated pairs trading strategy for the PEP (pepsi)/KO (Coca Cola) stock pair, building upon classical quantitative finance principles from the book *Successful Algorithmic Trading* and enhancing them with a modern Deep Reinforcement Learning (DRL) agent.

 The core idea is to move beyond static, rules-based trading (e.g., "trade when the z-score is > 2") and empower an AI agent to learn a dynamic, adaptive trading policy.
 The agent is trained to maximize its risk-adjusted returns by observing market conditions—including the pair's spread, volatility, and momentum—and deciding the optimal time to enter, exit, or hold a position.